 Most users of these programs become quite comfortable in less than 30 minutes.
 Users will need Internet access to upload their entered data.

 It is well worth reading the transcription software help files.
-All the answers you will need are there, how to start the project, the first batch, what to put in the headings, how to transcribe special characters, what to do if you can't read something, what file names to use, etc. (If your question is not answered by the help file or the Transcribers' Knowledge Base, try e-mailing your question to the Mailing List.
-No question is too trivial.)
+All the answers you will need are there, how to start the project, the first batch, what to put in the headings, how to transcribe special characters, what to do if you can't read something, what file names to use, etc. (If your question is not answered by the help file or the Transcribers' Knowledge Base, try emailing your Syndicate Coordinator or send the question to the Advice Mailing List.
+(No question is too trivial but note that this will send the question to a public mailing list.)

 When transcribing volunteers are asked to copy exactly what is on the original page.
 This is most important, transcribers must not try and correct the original indexes as this may inadvertently cause new errors.
 There is a page giving a few Transcribing Guidelines .